Feedback About wiseGEEK Login

 What is Apple Butter?

-• Written By: Michael Pollick
+Michael Pollick

 Apple butter is essentially a thicker and spicier version of applesauce, traditionally made by slow-cooking sliced or pureed apples in copper kettles for up to 12 hours or more.
 The apples are constantly stirred with long paddles.
 The heat causes the fruit's natural sugars to caramelize, thus giving apple butter its distinctive deep brown color.

 The tradition of apple butter is thought to have been brought to the United States by Germans who settled in Pennsylvania.
 The so-called "Pennsylvania Dutch", a corruption of Deutsch, or German, were very pragmatic by nature, and realized they needed a way to preserve their food during the winter months.
-Since apples were in abundance during the fall season, they first began preserving the fruit as apple jam or applesauce.
+Since apples were plentiful during the fall season, they first began preserving the fruit as apple jam or applesauce.
 The canned applesauce did not have the shelf life they had hoped for, however, so a slow-cooking process was developed.
-The extra cooking time turned the applesauce into a more stable "apple butter," and the added spices also aided in the preservation process.
+The extra cooking time turned the applesauce into a more stable product, and the added spices also aided in the preservation process.

 SarahSon